Pocky2507/ioBroker.fitbit-fitness-next/README.md

 > ⚠️ **Important:**
 > Install this adapter **only from GitHub** to ensure the correct version and updates.
 >
-> This adapter must be reinstalled if the old adapter is already installed
+> This adapter must be reinstalled if the old adapter from Chris-656 is already installed
 > ```
 > iobroker del fitbit-fitness
 > ```